Cloudoki/backbone-notes/README.md

  - `.note-action-save` save the changes on edit mode (and go to view mode)
  - `.note-action-cancel` cancel the changes on edit mode (and go to view mode)

+### Containers

-Start with the elements for the list and creation
+You will need to provide the elements for the list and creation views

 ```html
 <div id="notes-create"></div>
 <div id="notes-list"></div>
 ```

+### ParentModel

 You will also need an parent model for the notes to associate with: